 - Display: 1280 x 1084 resolution or greater

-- Hard Drive: At least 320 GB of free space; can be supplemented with a thumb drive that has at least 8 GB of free space
+- Hard Drive: A solid-state hard drive (SSD) with at least 150 GB of free space; can be supplemented with a thumb drive that has at least 32 GB of free space

 - Security: Firewall-enabled with some type of antivirus software installed